Author: Craig Neil

 The busy town of Stornoway is the ideal location to explore the islands of Harris and Lewis and as the airport is only a 10-minute drive away it’s perfect for catching a flight for an island weekend break.

 Stornoway Airport is situated on the Hebridean Isle of Lewis approximately 2 miles east of the town of Stornoway.
-The two airlines that operate from the airport are Flybe and Loganair, with the former operating routes to Aberdeen and the latter to Benbecula, Edinburgh, Glasgow, Inverness and Manchester.
+The airline that operates from the airport is Loganair which has routes to Benbecula, Edinburgh, Glasgow, Inverness and Manchester.

 Public transport is covered by a bus service that runs regularly throughout the day from the airport to Stornoway town centre.